-Playa Ancón Cuba has the distinction of being one of the better-known beaches in the country, and with good reason.
-It looks exactly what you would expect from a tropical beach.
-There are stretches of white sand with gentle azure waters delicately crashing onto the shore, pretty much like a picture perfect vision of what a beach should be.
-This is the beach of your dreams, and we are going to tell you exactly why you need to visit.
+Playa Ancón Cuba is one of the better-known beaches in the country and with good reason.
+It looks exactly how you would expect a Caribbean beach to look like.
+With long stretches of white sand where the gentle azure waters of the Caribbean gently lap onto the shore, it’s like something out of a movie!
+This is the beach of your dreams so read on if you want to find out a little more about this idyllic destination.

 Staying Right On the Beach

 When coming to Playa Ancón Cuba, you have a number of accommodation options, although this really comes down to one primary decision – beach or town?
 You can stay right on the beach of Playa Ancón Cuba itself, or in nearby Trinidad.
 The town is so close to the beach that it could almost be considered as the beachside district of Trinidad.
 If you would like to stay right on the beach, search for accommodation options in Casilda.
 This is the beachside village that contains Ancón along with a number of the other beaches that are found in the region.
 Your options can be somewhat limited (so book well ahead if you want to stay right on the beach) but these options become somewhat more open the more you are willing to spend.

 Like many coastal areas of Cuba, there are a number of all-inclusive resorts ranging from 3 star to 5 star.
 There are only 3 such hotels that could be considered to be located on Ancón, but there are a number of others the further out you go.
 It could be argued that such hotels don’t give you a taste of the real Cuba, but it’s your vacation and you might wish to only see the real Cuba during the daytime before going back to a hotel where your every whim is catered for.
 And it can sometimes be worth it to be able to stay right on the beach.